Supercharge your PowerPoint productivity with

 The downside: the updates don't get tested nearly as thoroughly as they used to be.

-As a teacher, you need to be aware that the software your students are using now may not be the same as the software described in the instructional materials.
+As a teacher, understand that the software your students are using now may not be the same as the software described in the instructional materials.
 There will be times when they simply won't be able to carry out an assignment because of changes that Microsoft has made to PowerPoint.

 Here are a few of the things your students might encounter: